martijnvdb87/php-cli/README.md

 # PHP CLI
-This library help you to create CLI applications quicky.
+This library helps you to create CLI applications quicky.

 ## Installation
 You can install the package via composer: